-&lt;sup>7 In those cases where a private partner or SPV meets the definition of a consolidation entity, there would not be a P3 relationship between the reporting entity and the consolidation entity from a consolidated perspective and, accordingly, SFFAS 49 would not apply to that relationship.
+6 In those cases where a private partner or SPV meets the definition of a consolidation entity, there would not be a P3 relationship between the reporting entity and the consolidation entity from a consolidated perspective and, accordingly, SFFAS 49 would not apply to that relationship.

-&lt;sup>8 SFFAS 62 amends SFFAS 54 by providing transitional guidance concerning bundled/embedded leases.
+7 SFFAS 62, Transitional Amendment to SFFAS 54, amends SFFAS 54 by providing transitional guidance concerning bundled/embedded leases.
 Bundled or embedded leases may qualify as leases under the transitional guidance provided for in SFFAS 62.
 However, in such instances where SFFAS 54 disclosures are not required, SFFAS 49 disclosures may still be required.
-Paragraph A14 of SFFAS 62 notes that the Board is aware that the disclosure requirements of SFFAS 49 may also apply to contracts that contain embedded leases and that commitments and unrecognized contingencies) in the entity's financial statements that are a result the P3 arrangement or transaction.
+Paragraph A14 of SFFAS 62 notes that the Board is aware that the disclosure requirements of SFFAS 49 may also apply to contracts that contain embedded leases and that the transitional accommodation will have no bearing on the ongoing applicability of SFFAS 49 disclosure requirements to such contracts.
+Please refer to SFFAS 62 for details.

+unrecognized contingencies) in the entity's financial statements that are a result the P3 arrangement or transaction.
 As part of the identification, specifically consider TR guidance for leases.
-For each P3 related balance, type of transaction, or other information, identify required or voluntary disclosures related to such balance, type of transaction, or other information, or other information.
+For each P3 related balance, type of transaction, or other information, identify required or voluntary disclosures related to such balance, type of transaction, or other information.